Team Fortress Comics

-Team Fortress comics is a comedy-action webcomic series published from 2009 to 2024 by Valve Corporation as a tie-in to the 2007 video game Team Fortress 2.
-The game's website began releasing comics in 2009 to promote major updates, and in 2013 launched a standalone 7-issue comic series simply titled Team Fortress under a dedicated team of writers and artists, concluding in 2024 after several internal delays.
+The Team Fortress Comics, also known as TF comics, are a series of comedy-action webcomics published from 2013 to 2024 by Valve Corporation as a tie-in to the 2007 video game Team Fortress 2.
+After the release of several Team Fortress 2 comics starting in 2009 to promote major updates and events, Valve launched a standalone 7-issue comic series titled the Team Fortress Comics in 2013 under a dedicated team of writers and artists.
+The series concluded in 2024 after several internal delays.
 Where the Team Fortress games were designed as open-ended multiplayer shooters without a fixed storyline, the comics explore the player characters' lives after the events of the games, alongside an extensive fictional chronology focusing on the Mann family of business owners and an extremely powerful mineral called Australium.
 The series has been billed as "the most labyrinthine story in Valve history", and received praise for its narrative significance to the games and their fandom.
-A print collection was published in 2011.
+The update comics were included in a 2011 Valve print collection.

 Background

 Team Fortress originated with a Quake mod of the same name, which was later ported as a standalone GoldSrc title called Team Fortress Classic, featuring a realistic military aesthetic.
 Team Fortress 2 released in October 2007 with revamped, cartoonish visuals inspired by 20th Century popular art.
 The game is set in the 1960s during a fictional conflict called the Gravel Wars between mercenaries of two corporations called Reliable Excavation and Demolition (RED) and Builder's League United (BLU), supplied by a munitions company called Mann Co..
 Players take the role of one of nine mercenary classes presided over by an unseen announcer named the Administrator and her underling, Miss Pauling.
-The Mann versus Machine gamemode pits players against waves of computer-controlled robots, with live service rewards including extremely rare golden weapon reskins called Australium Weapons.
+The Mann versus Machine game mode pits players against waves of computer-controlled robots, with live service rewards including extremely rare golden weapon reskins called Australium Weapons.

+The Team Fortress 2 comics were part of a wider trend of webcomics expanding the universes of various Valve properties, published alongside Left 4 Dead: The Sacrifice and Portal: Lab Rat.